 2) Make sure they aren’t too busy

 The sports equipment image worked well because it was a landscape; there weren’t too many colours or textures.
-You will have to put text and content overtop the image, so make sure there’s not too much going on at once that will distract or confuse the user.
+You will have to put text and content overtop the picture, so make sure there’s not too much going on at once that will distract or confuse the user.
 The hue and brightness schemes become vital at this stage as well.

 3) Be personable